-A director may only be elected by a plurality of votes cast.
+Directors are elected by a plurality of votes cast.
 Accordingly, we count proxies and ballots marked for all nominees listed (including executed proxies submitted by stockholders who request to receive paper copies of the proxy materials that are not marked regarding the election of directors, which will be voted for all listed nominees), or those voting for some but not all nominees that specify votes withheld for one or more designated nominees, to determine the total number of votes cast for each nominee.
 The nine nominees who receive the largest number of votes will be elected.
-Shares for which authority is withheld to vote for director nominees and broker non-votes have no effect on the outcome of the election of directors.
+Broker non-votes will have no effect on the outcome of the election of directors.

-An affirmative majority of the votes present at the 2022 Annual Meeting or represented by proxy is necessary for ratification of the appointment of Grant Thornton as our independent auditor for fiscal 2023.
+An affirmative majority of the votes present at the 2024 Annual Meeting or represented by proxy and entitled to vote is necessary for ratification of the appointment of Grant Thornton as our independent auditor for fiscal 2025.
 Any abstention by those present or represented by proxy has the same legal effect as a vote against this proposal.
-Because the proposal for ratification of the appointment of Grant Thornton as our independent auditor for fiscal 2023 is considered a routine matter under the rules of the NYSE, banks, brokers and other nominees are able to vote on this matter even if no voting instructions are provided by the beneficial owner.
+Because the proposal for ratification of the appointment of Grant Thornton as our independent auditor for fiscal 2025 is considered a routine matter under the rules of the NYSE, banks, brokers and other nominees are able to vote on this matter even if no voting instructions are provided by the beneficial owner.